This blog article is the third and final of a series of three haptic technologies showdown. You can read the two other parts here:

 LRA Offers Better Tactile Feedback than ERM Motors, but No HD Haptics

 ERM motors can only generate unrefined rumble.
-LRA, on the other hand, can generate better haptic feedback.
-This is due to two things, a (slightly) broader frequency range and faster response time.
+LRA, on the other hand, can generate crisper haptic feedback.
+This is mainly due to their better acceleration.

 LRA Response Time is Faster Than ERM Motors, but Still Slower Than Piezo Actuators